Recovery Messages & News

 Self-awareness involves being in tune with your thoughts, feelings, and behaviors, and recognizing how they impact your life.
 This can be a difficult process, as it requires you to be honest with yourself about your own weaknesses and vulnerabilities.
 However, it is a crucial step in reducing addictive thinking and behaviors.

-Identifying Addictive Patterns:
+Identifying Addictive Patterns

 To identify addictive patterns in your own life, it’s important to pay attention to your thoughts, emotions, and behaviors.
 Look for patterns of behavior that you know are harmful or unhealthy, such as overeating or using substances to cope with stress.
 Try and Identify your triggers, such as certain people, situations, or emotions that tend to lead to these behaviors.